+The Sibley court articulated a community-out-first rule in connection with a minimum balance tracing of the commingled account, but when it came to the key part of the transaction it allocated the withdrawal of funds to purchase the ranch on a pro rata basis.
+Nevertheless, subsequent cases picked up on the "community-out-first rule" language and not the holding in the case.
 In Barrington v.
 Barrington, 290 S.W.2d 297, 304 (Tex.
 Civ.
 App.--Texarkana 1956, no writ), Sibley was cited for the proposition that community funds in a joint bank account are as a matter of law presumed to have been drawn out before separate moneys are withdrawn.
 Then in Horlock v.
 Horlock, 533 S.W.2d 52, 59 (Tex.
 Civ.
 App.--Houston [14th Dist.]
 1976, writ dism'd), another court cited Sibley for the rule that "where a bank account contains both community and separate moneys, it is presumed that community moneys are drawn out first."
 See also Harris v.
 Ventura, 582 S.W.2d 853, 855-56 (Tex.
 Civ.
 App.--Beaumont 1979, no writ) ("where the checking account contains both community and separate funds, it is presumed that community funds are drawn out first," citing Horlock and Sibley).
 Smith v.
 Smith, 22 S.W.3d 140, (Tex.
-App. - - Houston [14th District] 2000, no pet.) ("We assume without deciding that the community-out-first presumption is a rebuttable one.")
+App.--Houston [14th District] 2000, no pet.) ("We assume without deciding that the community-out-first presumption is a rebuttable one.")

-Example 4 Husband puts \$ 10,000 of his own separate property funds into an account with \$ 10,000 in community property funds.
-During the marriage, money comes in and money goes out, but the balance never drops below \$ 10,000, the balance at the time of divorce.
-Is the \$ 10,000 on hand at the time of divorce Husband's separate property or community property?
-Under a "community out first rule," the remaining \$ 10,000 is Husband's separate property.
-Applying the "trustee's money out first" principle mentioned in Sibley, it would be presumed that the husband withdrew his own wholly-owned separate property funds first, leaving community funds in which Wife has a onehalf interest.
+H puts \$10,000 of his separate property funds into an account with \$10,000 in community property funds.
+During the marriage, money comes in and money goes out, but the balance never drops below \$10,000, the balance at the time of divorce.
+Is the \$10,000 on hand at the time of divorce H's separate property or community property?
+Under a "community out first rule," the remaining \$10,000 is H's separate property.
+Applying the "trustee's money out first" principle mentioned in Sibley, it would be presumed that H withdrew his own wholly-owned separate property funds first, leaving community funds in which W has a one-half interest.
 On these facts, the Sibley rationale would lead to a "separate out first" rule.
 Perhaps it would be better to have a "trustee's money out first" rule as a vehicle for better achieving justice under the facts of a particular case.
+But that rule can work an injustice in some situations.